banyancomputer/dataprep-iac/demo/README.md

 ### Packing the datasets

-You can start to run the demo with your specified with the following command:
+You can start to run the demo with your specified dataset with the following command:
 ```bash
 # Run the demo
 ./scripts/run.sh
 ```

-This will pack your datasets into a flat, encrypted, and compressed format and by running the `dataprep` tool on them.
+This will pack your dataset into a flat, encrypted, and compressed format by running the `dataprep` tool on them.
-The packed files will appear in `/home/exports/$USER/packed`.
+The packed files will appear in `/home/exports/<your_user>/packed`.

 A manifest of the output will be stored in `manifest.json` in your home directory.
 This allows you to recover the original files from the packed files.
 Do not delete this file.